unicode-org/message-format-wg/exploration/selection-matching-options.md

 **Cons**
 - Developers cannot override the order that the _selector_ provides unless this is exposed as a feature of the given _selector_.
-- Can require more processing than F-M
+- Can require more processing than First-Match

 ### Optional vs. Required `*`